Exequielac/web-crawler/README.md

 ## Future Enhancements

+- Containerize the application: Currently, the application is running in a development container.
+The task is to properly configure it for production use in a Docker container.
 - Implement a new API endpoint `/usage` to retrieve information from the `usage_data` table.
 - Enhance the `usage_data` table by adding a new column to record the time taken by each crawl operation.
 - Develop a user-friendly frontend interface for easier interaction with the application.